michaelhel/RawFileCleaner/README.md

 It supports all common RAW image formats such as CR2, CRW, NEF, ARW, ORF, DNG and so on.

+## Problems
+**No app icon in macOS?**
+Unfortunately there's a problem loading the icon on macOS.<br>
+In order to show the icon:
+- right click on the app
+- "show package content"
+- navigate to "/Contents/Resources"
+- open the "electron.icns" in Preview
+- copy the app icon with CMD+C
+- return to the app and right click to show information
+- click on the wrong icon and press CMD+V to paste the correct icon

 ## Authors
 Hannes Gerstmayr, Michael Helcig, Christian Straßmayr